Toddler Night Lights and 8 Other Myths About Toddler Sleep

 Fact: Although your toddler’s daytime sleep will steadily lessen as he gives up his 2 naps a day, he’ll still need 11-12 hours of nighttime sleep until he reaches 5 years.
 And, between 4 and 12 years of age, his night sleep will barely drop from 11 hours a day to 10.

-Fact: It’s normal and very comforting to toddlers to suck.
+Fact: It’s normal and very comforting for toddlers to suck.
 In most basic cultures, kids still suckle at the breast until they’re 3 or 4 years old.
 Pacifiers can promote a child’s confidence and ability to self-soothe in the middle of the night.

 Furthermore, many toddlers have a strong genetic tendency to suck.
 And it’s definitely preferable for them to suck a pacifier rather than get into the habit of thumb sucking, which is much more likely to cause long-term orthodontic problems.

-Fact: In addition to triggering a host of daytime behavior problems like tantrums, crankiness, aggression, impulsivity and defiance, sleep deprivation results in “3 strikes” against learning: poor attention, poor knowledge acquisition and poor memory.
+Fact: In addition to triggering a host of daytime behavior problems like tantrums, crankiness, aggression, impulsivity, and defiance, sleep deprivation results in “3 strikes” against learning: poor attention, poor knowledge acquisition, and poor memory.

 Studies have also shown an association in little kids between too little sleep and health issues years later.
 Surprisingly, a reduction of just 1 hour of sleep a night during early childhood can affect school-age learning!

-For example, Canadian researchers reported that getting less than 10 hours of sleep made tots and preschoolers twice as likely to be overweight, have hyperactivity and do poorly on cognitive tests later in childhood.
+For example, Canadian researchers reported that getting less than 10 hours of sleep made tots and preschoolers twice as likely to be overweight, have hyperactivity, and do poorly on cognitive tests later in childhood.